Skip to content

 1. Navigate to the Events tab.

-2. Click on the Search Bar and type the name of the desired event.
+2. Click the Search Bar and type the name of the desired event.

 Exercise View